 - Difficulty doing routine things at home and may withdraw from pursuing their interest in what used to be their favorite pastime, such as gardening.

-- The difficulty with their body movement or speech which may be slow and sluggish.
+- The difficulty with their body movement or speech may be slow and sluggish.

 - They may harbor thoughts of suicide.

-- They may have problem sleeping or falling asleep.
+- They may have problems sleeping or falling asleep.

 - They may start to drink more.

 - They may be impatient, irritable, and have memory problems.

 Elderly Depression Scale

 The elderly depression scale or also known as the geriatric depression scale is one of the many instruments used to measure depression.
 It was first created by Yesavage, et al., as a self-report measure of depression in older adults and is now used extensively with elderly people.